How to Start a Corporation in Kansas

 Kansas Sales Tax

-If you are selling a physical product, you’ll typically need to register for a seller's permit through the Kansas Department of Revenue's website.
-This certificate allows a business to collect sales tax on taxable sales.
+If you’re selling a product, you’ll typically need to register for a seller's permit through the Kansas Department of Revenue's website.
+This allows a business to collect sales tax.

 Kansas Employer Taxes